Multiple scattering-assisted fluorescence amplification: towards biological applications: Materials and Methods

 \subsubsection{Fluorescein}

-In order to determine the optimal $C_F$ (to reach the highest optical gain) while keeping a low biotoxicity and small self-quenching \cite{valeur2003molecular}, fluorescence emission spectra of increasing $C_F$ in H$_{\rm2}$O mQ were recorded (spectrofluorimeter FP-8300 JASCO).
-Figure~\ref{Fig1}(a) shows the maximal intensity of emission at wavelength $\lambda_F \approx 520$ nm as a function of $C_F$ proving that the strongest fluorescence intensity is obtained at $C_F = 200$ $\mu M$.
-Compared to the common concentrations used in biological samples \cite{valeur2003molecular} (e.g., CFSE cell-loading), this value is approximately ten times higher but still remains five times lower than the R6G concentration used for random lasing in biological samples \cite{yi2012behaviors,shuzhen2008inflection,dice2005plasmonically}.
-When $C_F > 200$ $\mu M$ (Fig.~\ref{Fig1}(a)) the fluorescence intensity is reduced, probably due to self-quenching stemming from photon re-absorption by the dye \cite{valeur2003molecular}.
+Having chosen a good but not optimal fluorophore, we analyse the performance of its dilutions to obtain low self-quenching~\cite{Valeur2001} at moderate concentrations.
+Fluorescence emission spectra of increasing $C_F$ in H$_{\rm2}$O mQ were recorded (spectrofluorimeter FP-8300 JASCO).
+Figure~\ref{Fig1}(a) shows the maximum emission intensity at wavelength $\lambda_F \approx 520$ nm as a function of $C_F$, showing that the strongest fluorescence intensity is obtained at $C_F = 200$ $\mu M$.
+When $C_F > 200$ $\mu M$ (Fig.~\ref{Fig1}(a)) the fluorescence intensity is reduced, probably due to self-quenching resulting from photon re-absorption by the dye \cite{Valeur2001}.